The new albumAvailable everywhere

 Discography 12 Stars Listen Visions Listen Back Home 2016 Listen Melissa Aldana & Crash Trio 2014 Listen Second Cycle Listen Free Fall 2010 Listen Watch 12 Stars (Visualizer) Unconscious Whispers (Live from musig im pflegidach) A Story (Live from musig im pflegidach) The Solitary Seeker (Live from musig im pflegidach) Elsewhere “My Ideal” Richard Whiting Gershwin – I Loves You Porgy Spring Can Really Hang You Up The Most

-Live Nov 10 Melissa Aldana Quartet @ Village Vanguard (Nov 5-10) New York, NY Buy Rsvp Dec 12 Melissa Aldana Quartet @ Jamaica Performing Arts Center Queens County, NY Buy Rsvp Feb 02 Hotel Cecil København K with Jakob Bro Buy Rsvp Feb 03 Hotel Cecil København K with Jakob Bro Buy Rsvp
+Live Dec 12 Melissa Aldana Quartet @ Jamaica Performing Arts Center Queens County, NY TICKETS RSVP Feb 02 Hotel Cecil København K with Jakob Bro TICKETS RSVP Feb 03 Hotel Cecil København K with Jakob Bro TICKETS RSVP

 Track on Bandsintown Play my city